-Two permit applications were submitted and are currently under review for the La Fortuna project.
+Two permit applications were submitted and have been granted for the La Fortuna project.
 They consist of the Environmental Impact Statement (Manifestacion de Impacto Ambriental) and an Environmental Risk Study (Estudio de Riesgo Ambiental).

 In May 2017, additional rights and options were granted on La Fortuna in connection with a private placement.
 The Subscriber and the Company entered into an investment agreement (the "Investment Agreement") which provides for the following: